SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

     "This will add a 'provider' (a stylesheet)" self addCSSProviderFromString: '.header {color: red; font-weight: bold}'
 ```
-And in the application initialization, we declare that the configuration should be used for Gtk.
+And in the application initialization, we declare that the configuration should be used for GTK.

 ```
 ImdbApp >> initialize

     super initialize.
-    self useBackend: #Gtk with: ImdbGtkConfiguration new
+    self useBackend: #GTK with: ImdbGTKConfiguration new
 ```